Scheduling Open

 Dallas, Texas 75234

-Standard of Review on a Texas Probate Appeal
+What Is the Correct Standard of Review on a Probate Appeal?

 The probate court issued an order distributing the assets of the estate according to the deceased person’s will.
-One of the beneficiaries of the estate, Mrs. Glover, filed an appeal with the higher court, arguing that the probate court’s order was incorrect.
+One of the beneficiaries of the estate filed an appeal with the higher court, arguing that the probate court’s order was incorrect.

 This case established that the standard of review on a Texas probate appeal is the “abuse of discretion” standard, which is a deferential standard and a higher court will only overturn the probate court’s decision if it finds that the probate court’s decision was arbitrary, unreasonable, or without foundation in fact.